chmdnv/diploma/README.md

 # diploma
-Final work of the Skillbox ML 1st module
+Final work of the 1st Skillbox ML module
 ------------------------------------------------------------------------------------------------------------------------------------------

 "ga_hits-002.csv" and "ga_sessions.csv" need to be copied in /data/ folder

+Use requirements.txt to install all required packages

 To run the API, use uvicorn:
-  uvicorn main:app --reload
+* uvicorn main:app --reload

 Project files description:
 * preproc2.ipnb - data preparation for modeling